alexanderkoller/pergamon/bibtypst-styles.typ

     /// -> function
     format-quotes: nn(it => ["#it"]),

+    /// Separator symbol for "volume" and "number" fields, e.g. in `@article`s.
+    /// -> str
     volume-number-separator: ".",

+    /// Separator symbol that connects the EID (Scopus Electronic Identifier)
+    /// from other journal information.
+    /// -> str
     bibeidpunct: ",",

+    /// Separator symbol that connects the "pages" field with related information.
+    /// -> str
     bibpagespunct: ",",

+    /// If `true`, prints the ISBN or ISSN of the reference if it is defined.
+    /// -> bool
     print-isbn: false,

+    /// The bibstring table.
+This is a dictionary that maps language-independent
+    /// IDs of bibliographic constants (such as "In: " or "edited by") to
+    /// their language-dependent surface forms.
+Replace some or all of the values
+    /// with your own surface forms to control the way the bibliography is rendered.
+    /// -> dict
     bibstring: default-bibstring,

     /// An array of additional fields which will be printed at the end of each